opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 kubectl --namespace monitoring get secrets prometheus-grafana -o json
 ```

-!!! tip inline end "Tip"

-    Replace the `<admin-password>` with the password you copied from the json output

 ``` sh
 echo "<admin-password>" | base64 --decode

 ```

+!!! tip "Tip"

+    Replace the `<admin-password>` with the password you copied from the json output

 OR use this command